Pegah-Asadi/Data-Analysis-Schema/README.md

 Make sure your data access aligns with legal, contractual, or internal governance policies.

-Common best practices:
+📄 Privacy Checklist:
 - Use pseudonymized or anonymized IDs when sharing data
 - Limit fields to the minimum necessary
 - Keep processing logs or audit trails if required
 - Understand any compliance frameworks (e.g., GDPR, SOC2, HIPAA if applicable)

-📄 Privacy Checklist:
-- Personally identifiable info (PII) removed or masked
-- Only essential fields used
-- Shared files don’t expose sensitive data
 - Access is role-based and logged<br><br><br>

 ### 🗂️ Deliverables for This Step

 📋 Data Inventory Table
 → Clear list of all relevant tables, key fields, and purpose